DL4Jets/DeepJetCore/README.md

 ==========

 The package comes with a docker file in the subdirectory docker, which will set up a container with the needed environment.
+(every non-CERN user can skip to the next section now)

 **Users with access to Cernbox** can just run the container through the prepared script at:
 ``/eos/home-j/jkiesele/singularity/run_deepjetcore.sh``
-Please run this script from your home directory.
+Every user who has subscribed to the e-group ml-deepjetcore will have read access to the containers.

 The cache dir can get rather large and is normally located at ~/.singularity/cache.
 To avoid filling up the home afs, the cache can be set to /tmp or the work afs.
 Once the container is fully closed, the cache can be safely deleted.
 Singularity reacts to environment variables, e.g.

 ```
 export SINGULARITY_CACHEDIR="/tmp/$(whoami)/singularity"